 The “War on Drugs” is very much alive in the United States.
-Felony and state drug charges are very serious.
+As a result, felony and state drug charges are very serious.
 Just because a police officer charges you with drug possession, does not mean they have a case.
 Texas Penal Code 1.07 (39) defines possession as meaning “actual care, custody and control or management.”
-The common issues that occur in these cases involve:
+Also, the common issues that occur in these cases involve:

 The legality of the initial stop.

 Credibility issues in dog sniffs.

 When you face a possession charge it can be scary, intimidating, and exhausting.
 So, throughout the process of your possession case, you will want a caring, knowledgeable, and hard-working team on your side.
 The Coffey Firm is committed to helping you through this process.

 Each of our attorneys work hands on to ensure that you will feel comfortable, and made aware of all of your options.
 Our confidential evaluations are free, all you need to do is call us!

 What is the punishment for a Drug Charge?